 We are dog people and have owned a series of four chocolate Labrador retrievers since we married.
 Of all of the pups, Argus was the biggest and rowdiest.
-He was the largest of the puppies in his litter and grew to be 100 pounds of muscle topped off by an enormous head.
-Though we named him after Odysseus’ fabled warrior dog, he was truly a gentle giant and the perfect companion for our, at the time, six-year old son.
+He was the largest of the puppies in his litter and grew 100 pounds of muscle, topped off by an enormous head.
+Though we named him after Odysseus’ fabled warrior dog, he was indeed a gentle giant and the perfect companion for our, at the time, six-year-old son.

-Best buddies from the day we brought him home as a puppy, they grew up together with Argus acting as playmate and confidante, alarm clock and friend.
-The years of puppyhood, with chewed possessions and indoor “accidents,” are distressing; witnessing your grown child saying goodbye to a beloved, yet now-aged dog as he leaves home for college is infinitely harder.
+They were best buddies from the day we brought him home as a puppy; they grew up with Argus acting as a playmate, confidante, alarm clock, and friend.
+The years of puppyhood, with chewed possessions and indoor “accidents,” are distressing; witnessing your grown child saying goodbye to a beloved yet now-aged dog as he leaves home for college is infinitely more challenging.

 Families often get dogs when their children are in elementary school

 Getting a dog to accompany a child from youth to young adulthood is a true American tradition.
 And since the estimated life expectancy of a dog is 12.8 years, part of that tradition is often the inevitable and painful phone call parents must make to their college child telling him that the end has come for his pup.